gatsbyjs/gatsby/docs/docs/refreshing-content.md

 During local development, it can be useful to refresh sourced content without restarting the development server.
 To facilitate this, Gatsby exposes an environment variable called `ENABLE_GATSBY_REFRESH_ENDPOINT`.

-If set to true, this will expose a /\_\_refresh webhook that is able to receive POST requests to refresh the sourced content.
+If set to `true`, this will expose a `/__refresh` webhook that can receive POST requests to refresh the sourced content.
 This exposed webhook can be triggered whenever remote data changes.

 You can trigger this endpoint locally, for example, on Unix-based operating systems (like Ubuntu and macOS) using curl -X POST http://localhost:8000/__refresh.